nick-voisin/frenchlottery/README.md

 - If `--lines` parameter is specified, no need to pull entire history.
 The user will most likely pull 10-15 lines.

 ## NB
-- This is no way affiliated to FDJ.
+- This is in no way affiliated to FDJ.
 I'm just using it as a source of historical data.
-- The initial name for the package was `lottery` which was way more elegant and worked perfectly within test PyPi (https://test.pypi.org/project/lottery/).
+- The initial name for the package was `lottery` which was way more elegant and worked perfectly within test PyPI (https://test.pypi.org/project/lottery/).
 However when publishing to PyPI, the name isn't allowed..
 Great..!